-You can use NEGs as backends for some load balancers.
+You can use NEGs as backends for some load balancers and with Traffic Director.

 Zonal and internet NEGs define how endpoints should be reached, whether they are reachable, and where they are located.
 Unlike these NEG types, serverless NEGs don't contain endpoints.

 A zonal NEG contains one or more endpoints that can be Compute Engine VMs or